taralind/tilastopaja-trial-scraper/README.md

 ## Scraping individual athlete trials from Tilastopaja

-This script scrapes individual athlete trial data from the online athletics database Tilastopaja (https://www.tilastopaja.info).
+This script scrapes individual athlete trial data from multi-trial events (e.g., long jump, shot put) from the online athletics database Tilastopaja (https://www.tilastopaja.info).
 It:

 1. Grabs the top 100 athletes in the world for a specific event and sex (from Tilastopaja leaderboard page), for the specified leaderboard years
 2. Collects a unique list of top athletes across these years